regis440/rundll32_sampe/README.md

 rundll32_sampe
 ==============

-sample of dll ran by rundll32.exe my be used for fake dll if some dll will be missing
+sample of dll run by rundll32.exe may be used for fake dll if some dll will be missing

 Usage
 --------------